platformercloud/platformer-docs/docs/user-guides/administration/01-resource-hierachies.md

 ---
 id: 01-resource-hierachies
-title: Concepts
+title: Resource Heirachy
-sidebar_label: Resource Hierachies
+sidebar_label: Resource Hierachy
 slug: resource-hierachies
 ---

-## Introduction to the Platformer Console Resource Hierachy

 The following diagram depicts the high-level resources and their relationships in the Platformer Console.
 <br/>